Victor-Oluwa/lifestyle/README.md

 - **Augmented Reality Furniture View (Under Development):**
   - Experience the future of furniture shopping with our AR feature, allowing users to visualize furniture in their own space before making a purchase.
+  - This feature is still under development because the 3D models for the furniture are still being created.

+- **Interactive 3D Model View of Furniture**
+  - Immerse yourself in the future of furniture exploration, allowing for dynamic interaction with lifelike models before making informed purchase decisions

 - **E-Commerce Functionality:**
   - A comprehensive e-commerce platform that facilitates smooth browsing, selection, and purchase of furniture items.